 We may also turn to experts who often deal with car accidents.
 These individuals can estimate the amount of medical care you will need to pay for in the future and the overall impact your West Palm Beach auto accident will have on your career.

-We Figure out the Value of Your Non-Monetary Losses, Too
+We Also Establish the Value of Your Non-Monetary Losses

 They also can help us determine how much your non-monetary losses have affected you, such as the pain and suffering you have endured or if you now have a disability as a result of the accident.
 It can be challenging to prove damages that do not have an established dollar value, but we can help you calculate those accurately.